NestedTrees/NestedTrees/README.md

-### Nested Trees
+## Nested Trees

-This is a repository containing the source code and dataset access information for the paper "Nested Trees for Longitudinal Classification".
+This is a repository containing the source code and dataset access information for the paper "Nested Trees for Longitudinal Classification" (under review for a conference, as anonymous submission).

 ### Codebase

 The codebase is presented as an Eclipse project written entirely in Java.

 ### Running experiments